ebzzry/ebzzry.github.io/src/en/quotes.md

 - Programming languages should be designed not by piling feature on top of feature, but by removing the weaknesses and restrictions that make additional features appear necessary.<br>—Revised⁷ Report on the Algorithmic Language Scheme (R⁷RS)

+- In order to express sophisticated ideas, you need to have sophisticated means of expressing them.<br>—Anonymous

+- Mathematics, of course, persists.
+And the reason why it persists is because you can’t say in natural language some of the things you can say in mathematical expressions.<br>—Gerald Jay Sussman

+- You have no idea what you’re trying to achieve until you’ve achieved it.<br>—Gerald Jay Sussman